feveromo/cindra/README.md

 ## Usage

-1. **Select Text**: Highlight any text on a webpage that you want to summarize
-2. **Open Extension**: Click the Cindra Summary extension icon in your browser toolbar
+1. **Open Extension**: Click the Cindra Summary extension icon in your browser toolbar
-3. **Choose AI Model**: Select your preferred AI service from the dropdown
+2. **Choose AI Model**: Select your preferred AI service from the dropdown
-4. **Customize Prompt** (Optional): Modify the default prompt to suit your needs
+3. **Customize Prompt** (Optional): Modify the default prompt to suit your needs
-5. **Generate Summary**: Click "Summarize" to open the selected AI service with your content
+4. **Generate Summary**: Click "Summarize Current Page" or, more conveniently, use the keyboard shortcut (CTRL + X + X) to open the selected AI service with your content and prompt.

 ## Configuration

 ### Setting Default AI Model

-1. Right-click the extension icon and select "Options"
+1. Left-click the extension icon in the toolbar
 2. Choose your preferred AI model from the available options
+3. Configure your custom summarization prompt
-3. Your selection will be saved and used as the default
+4. Your selection will be saved and used as the default

 ### Custom Prompts